AnhChienVu/VShell/README.md

    temperature = 0.7
    ```

-3. Command-line arguments will always override the values provided in `.config.toml`.
+3. Command-line arguments will always override the values provided in `.toml` config file.
 For instance, if you set the model in the file but pass a different model through the command line, the latter will take precedence.

 # Usage